IntersectMBO/lsm-tree/doc/format-directory.md

 The `${n}.wbblobs` file format is the same as the `${n}.blobs` format used for
 runs: the concatenation of all the blobs written out so far.
-These files can be shared between open tables (created using `duplicate`), and so can contain blobs inserted via many table handles.
+These files can be shared between open tables (created using `duplicate`), and so can contain blobs inserted via many tables.

 The `${n}.wbblobs` files are ephemeral.
 They are never included into snapshots and are not referenced from any `.checksums` file.